RuedigerMoeller/fast-cast/README.md

 High performance low latency topic/stream based reliable UDP messaging ("event-bus").

 3.x is in the making, see Wiki for documentation for old 2.x release.
-2.x is avaialable at maven.
+2.x is available at maven.

 Changes done from 2.x to 3.x:
 - removed remote method framework completely (will be replaced by kontraktor actors on top of fast-cast)